Occupations, Avocations, and Work

 - Relativist - Text by Anders Sandberg

 Culture/Profession based on relativist courier and trader lifestyle.
-Relativists are of great importance to worlds not connected to the main main wormhole nexus.
-These are the crew members of relativistic ships, and can easily spend a century on a single mission, although to them it may only seem like a month.
-Despite great diversity among themselves, they are united in the sense of temporal discontinuity from the rest of galactic life.
+Relativists are of great importance to worlds not connected to the main wormhole nexus.
+These are the crew members of interstellar ships, who spend long years travelling in stasis at relativistic speeds.
+They can easily spend a century on a single mission, although to them it may only seem like a a few months or years.
+Despite great diversity among themselves, they are united in the sense of temporal discontinuity from the rest of Terragen life.

 - Reproductive Counselors - Text by John B